-Kevin MxDermott (real name McDermott) is in his mid-to-late thirties.
+Kevin MxDermott (real name McDermott) is in his late thirties.
 He is the son of Odette and Alan.
 He enjoys baseball and reading novels (both word & graphic).
 He loves rap music both genuinely as well as ironically.
 He has never experienced anything more powerful than the first time he saw Saul Williams perform.
-He is currently very interested the 1960’s conceptual art of Lawrence Weiner.
-He believes the ideas and work of Marcel Duchamp are an integral part of art as we know it today.
-This has not always been the case.
+He is currently very interested the 1960’s conceptual art of Lawrence Weiner and he believes the ideas and work of Marcel Duchamp are an integral part of art as we know it today.
+This has not always been the case and may no longer be the case later.
 He understands if, and why you might disagree.
 His hobbies include learning new things, re-evaluating his own opinions and changing his mind when presented with compelling new information.
 He knows any self-description he writes here is limited and limiting.
 He does not enjoy writing about himself - especially not in third person.
 He thanks you for your understanding.

-Born and raised in Levis (Quebec, Canada), MxDermott currently resides and practices out of Montreal where he lives with his love Hilary & daughter Billie.
+Born and raised in the small town of Levis (Quebec, Canada), MxDermott currently resides and practices out of Montreal where he lives with his love Hilary & their daughter Billie.

 MxDermott works primarily in hand made photo based stencil painting on various surfaces.
-Over the years, he’s added a few more tricks to his trade but those aren’t all at a level he feels merit sharing yet.
+Over the years, he’s added a few more tricks to his trade but most of those aren’t at a level he feels merit sharing yet.
 He also creates digital art like posters, flyers, logos, etc. Beyond that, Kevin collaborates with Hilary in turning one man’s trash into another man’s treasure (read: furniture restoration).
 They are also currently working on a continuous, time-based, mixed-medium collaborative piece like no other (read: raising a human).

 In 2008, following a long battle with writer’s block, MxDermott picked up the box cutter and spray paint and hasn’t put them down since.